 - can show that the U-1 principal would suffer extreme hardship if he or she were forced to leave the U.S., and

-- is not inadmissible to the United States due to criminal, health-related, or other grounds.
+- is not inadmissible to the United States due to participation in Nazi persecution, genocide, or extrajudicial killings.

 For a more in-depth look at these requirements, please see “Will a U Visa Ever Lead to a Green Card?”